Pimples on Scalp: Is it Scalp Acne or Something Else?

 Do Pimples on Scalp Cause Hair Loss?

 The answer to the question can pimples cause hair loss is a little complicated.
-Because in general pimples and acne on the scalp do not directly cause hair loss.
+In general, pimples and acne on the scalp do not directly cause hair loss.
 However, some skin conditions like acne keloidalis nuchae and scalp ringworm can lead to the appearance of both small pimples and hair loss at the same time.

 How to Get Rid of Pimples on Scalp?